Green-Software-Foundation/if-unofficial-plugins/src/lib/boavizta/README.md

 ## Implementation

 Boavizta exposes a [REST API](https://doc.api.boavizta.org/).
 If the `boavizta` plugin is included in an IEF pipeline, IEF sends API requests to Boavizta.
-The request payload is generated from input data provided to IEF in an `impl` file.
+The request payload is generated from input data provided to IEF in an `manifest` file.

 ## Parameters